RockTomate/docs/docs/info/updates.md

 title: Update History
 ---

+## 1.1.5 (11 March, 2024)

+### Changes & Improvements

+#### General

+-   Added support for Unity 2022.3
+-   Removed support for 2018.4
+-   [Condition Editor Control] String comparison improvements.
+Can now compare the ordering of strings.
+For example (e.g. `"A"` < `"B"` would resolve to `true`)

+#### Step Browser Window

+-   Can now add Steps to "Favourites"

+#### Steps

+-

+#### Macros

+-   example

+### Bug fixes

+#### General

+-   Fixed a bug where creating variables of UnityScene type would cause errors
+-   Fixed a runtime error that would happen when trying to open a Job asset file after upgrading Unity versions
+-   Fixed an exception being thrown when variable bank editor window reloads after re-compilation

+#### Variables

+-   [Variable Manager] Can now search variables
+-   [Variable Bank Window] Can now search variables
+-   Fixed an error that would occur when opening array editor
+-   Improvements to array-based formulas
+-   Fixed a bug when interpolated macros would resolve to `System.String[]` instead to an actual value.
+It will now interpolate the 1st item in an array instead.

+#### Steps

+-   [Print] Fixed a bug when "Print to Console" option wasn't working properly

+---

 ## 1.1.4 (4 November, 2021)

 > Due to the changes in the project hierarchy, the current version of RockTomate must be removed before the new one could be imported.<br><br>